duclos-cavalcanti/Open-MPI-ValueIteration/README.md

 # Gruppe 5: Value Iteration with MPI

 ## Introduction
-This was a group project at the [Technical University of Munich](https://www.tum.de/en/) within the High Performance Computing Lecture.
-The goal was implement an asynchronous value iteration model using OpenMPI to distribute the workload across different machines.
+This was a group project at the [Technical University of Munich](https://www.tum.de/en/) within the High Performance Computing Lecture as a part of a masters degree in ECE.
+The goal was implement an asynchronous value iteration model configured as a dynamic programming problem.
+This was done using `Open-MPI` to distribute the workload across different machines.

 Many thanks to the lecturers that oversaw the work and provided such an amazing opportunity: